AsclepiusInformatica/breaking-news/Breaking-News-drafts/Breaking-News-4-Real-News-Is-Fake-News.md

 <div><cite>&mdash;Scott R. Maier, <a href="http://niemanreports.org/articles/confessing-errors-in-a-digital-age/">"Confessing Errors in a Digital Age"</a> (2009)</cite></div>
 </blockquote>

-This artcile's main advice for MSM: To fight fake news, stop being like fake news.
+This article's main advice to MSM: To fight fake news, stop being like fake news.
 Stop looking like it.
 Stop reading like it.
 Stop promoting it.
 Stop funding it.

 <h2>Real news funds fake news</h2>
 Fake new is now big business.
 Its business model depends on the <a href="https://www.rjionline.org/stories/breaking-news-2-when-good-ads-go-bad">fraud-infested ad-tech industry</a>, which depends on legitimate news sites being revenue-desparate enough to ignore <a href="https://www.rjionline.org/stories/breaking-news-1-how-monetizing-became-malvertising">ad-tech's often-illegitimate practices</a> -- practices which the (<a href="http://www.wfanet.org/pdf/WFA_Compendium_Of_Ad_Fraud_Knowledge.pdf">World Feeration of Advertisers</a> (PDF) says could become "second only to cocaine and opiate markets as a form of organised crime."